create pdf annotations .net Tutorial: Complete GroupDocs Guide

 }

-4. Can I extract existing annotations from a PDF?
+Q: Can I extract existing annotations programmatically?

-method to retrieve all annotations:
+A: Use the Get method to retrieve a collection of all annotations:

 List<AnnotationBase> annotations = annotator.Get();